gcmarques/sequelize-extension/README.md

 * `beforeDestroy` (instance: Model, options: Object)
 * `afterDestroy` (instance: Model, options: Object)

-For bulk triggers, you can pull the bulked instances using `utils.getBulkedInstance(options)`.
+For bulk triggers, you can pull the bulked instances using `utils.getBulkedInstances(model, options)`.
 It will make at maximum one call to the database and cache the result in the options.
 * `beforeBulkUpdate` (options: Object)
 * `afterBulkUpdate` (options: Object)
 * `beforeBulkCreate` (options: Object)